Leonard Harper (politician): Family and death

-He later lived on Jersey, the largest of the Channel Islands, where he died in 1915.
+He later lived on Jersey in the Channel Islands.
+Harper settled at Bruton, Somerset, in 1906.

+In 1864 at Huntsham, Devon, he married Joanna Dorothea Dyke Troyte.
+Arthur Paul Harper and John Ernest Harper were their sons.

 Emily Acland was his eldest sister (1830–1905).
 She married the farmer and politician John Acland in 1860.
 The politician and farmer Charles Blakiston married his second sister, Mary Anna Harper (1832–1924).
 The priest Henry Harper (1833–1922) was his eldest brother.
-Ellen Shephard Harper(1834–1916) was his third sister; she married the farmer Charles George Tripp.
-Arthur Paul Harper was his son.
+Ellen Shephard Harper (1834–1916) was his third sister; she married the farmer Charles George Tripp.